-HMI CONTROL: CONFIGURATION SCREEN
+HMI CONTROLS: CONFIGURATION SCREEN

 To run a test, test parameters must first be set up.
-Setting these parameters allows the unit to automatically run the entire test cycle or have some functions automated when test is done manually.
-Value ranges are based off the selected output tap.
+Setting these parameters allows the unit to automatically run the entire test cycle or have some functions automated when test is done in manually.
+Value ranges are bases off the selected output tap.